🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 self.dropout = dropout

-# GIN layer
+# GIN layers

 self.convs = nn.ModuleList()